Living in Fleetwood Surrey BC [Best Neighbourhoods in Surrey Canada]

 What's the benchmark price for housing in Fleetwood?

-Fleetwood's housing market aligns closely with the broader Surrey average.
+Fleetwood's housing market tracks the broader Surrey average closely, with detached and townhomes slightly above the Surrey median and condos just below it.
 Recent benchmarks: detached around $1,652,500, townhome around $855,000, condo around $468,000.
 The detached stock dominates Fleetwood's character, with townhomes growing as a share of new development.
-Condos remain entry-priced & attract first-time buyers across the area.
+Condos remain entry-priced & attract first-time buyers, but they are fairly scarce inside Fleetwood, with more being built each year.

 What schools serve Fleetwood?